 A visit to Czech Republic implies a visit to Prague for sure, since this beautiful European city is bejewelled with Baroque marvels, happening pubs and more!
 Thanks to its easy connectivity, people tend to start and conclude their Czech sojourns in Prague, often staying limited to the boundaries of this capital city.
 Be it the famous sights like the Prague Castle, the Old Town Square, or a simple evening out at a cool European style cafe; the itinerary is mostly similar.
 But, if you are an explorer, you’d love to tour these 5 lovely places in close proximity with Prague!

 So, do you know what awaits beyond Prague?
-Perhaps, it is a good idea to start exploring places in and around the city and get to know Czech Republic tourism in its entirety.
+Perhaps, it is a good idea to start exploring cities near Prague by train and get to know Czech Republic tourism in its entirety.
 Here are some wonderful add-ons to the Prague trip itinerary you have been planning.

 1. Cesky Krumlov

-The medieval town of Cesky Krumlov, at a short distance from Prague, is one of the most recommended places to visit near Prague.
+The medieval town of Cesky Krumlov, at a short distance from Prague, is one of the most recommended cities near Prague Czech Republic.
 It perfectly complements the taste of the tourists in Prague.
 Another castle awaits your attention here, full of the old-world charm splendour, but with a difference.
 The bastion is mounted on a hill overlooking the Vltava River.

 Cesky Krumlov Castle has a beautiful exterior facade, consisting of a large Rococo-style garden attached to an elaborate fountain in place.
 The interiors of this place are a pleasant walk down the history of the town during the 17th and the 18th century.
 The castle takes you through the life of the Royalty here including their dining etiquette, as well as details of their wardrobe or the Royal Pink upholstery.
 There is a stunning Baroque theatre inside, giving a glimpse of entertainment during those years.